How many cases of COVID-19 are there in the Waterloo region? - ExBulletin

 302 Deaths have been reported for people who tested positive for the virus.

-The total number of outbreaks in this area is currently Four, The breakdown is as follows.
+The total number of outbreaks in this area is currently 3, The breakdown is as follows.

 Childcare: 0